 Docker’s developer tools are a set of Docker CLI plugins that make it easier than ever to build, test, and share containerized applications and microservices.
-Extending the functionality of Docker Engine, Docker App, Compose and other core Docker APIs, these developer tools enhance collaboration, simplify how you manage Docker Apps, images and registries, and help you hand-off your finished code to CI/CD tools and your operations team.
+Extending the functionality of Docker Engine, Compose and other core Docker APIs, these developer tools enhance collaboration, simplify how you manage Docker Apps, images and registries, and help you hand-off your finished code to CI/CD tools and your operations team.
 Docker’s development tools augment your normal code-build-test cycles and integrate directly with your preferred development environment.

 A specification for developer-centric application definition used in Cloud Native Applications.

 Currently used by millions of developers and with over 650,000 Compose files on GitHub, Compose has been widely embraced by developers because it is a simple cloud and platform-agnostic way of defining multi-container based applications.
 Compose dramatically simplifies the code to cloud process and toolchain for developers by allowing them to define a complex stack in a single file and run it with a single command.
 This eliminates the need to build and start every container manually, saving development teams valuable time.
 For more about the Compose Specification, visit: www.compose-spec.io.

 Docker’s developer tools extend the Docker platform to accelerate the building of containerized applications both existing and new.
 These tools are fully-integrated with Docker Desktop and registry tools to enable you to build, share and run the same applications everywhere.

 Docker developer tools give you the freedom to work with your preferred tools, application stacks, and deployment environments for each project.